jemikalajah123/minesweeper/README.md

 A React/Redux-Saga game application, that connects to a web socket to play.

 ## APP URL
 This application is hosted on heroku.
-Click here to view the documentation https://minesweepers-game-app.herokuapp.com/
+Click here to view the application https://minesweepers-game-app.herokuapp.com/
 ### Development Environment

 ### Setup